Understanding Headless Commerce Architecture

-Headless marketecture is phenomenon that occurs when the marketing department at large software companies selling monolithic platforms need to create some marketing magic to remain relevant.
+Headless marketecture is a phenomenon that occurs when marketing departments at large software companies selling monolithic platforms need to create some marketing magic to remain relevant.
 A limited set of APIs are exposed around the monolithic platform and the marketing department creates content claiming that the platform is headless.

 What to Know